Manuel Antonio National Park

 Playa Espadilla

 Playa Espadilla (Espadilla Beach), situated northwest of the Manuel Antonio peninsula, is a popular beach with locals and tourists alike.
 Most of the coastline is sandy and borders beautiful rows of palm trees.
-Like all of Costa Rica’s west coast, the water temperature is warm compared to North America’s pacific beaches.
+Like all of Costa Rica’s west coast, the water temperature is warm compared to North America’s Pacific beaches.

 Playa Espadilla, Manuel Antonio, Costa Rica